img-pro/bandwidth-saver/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.1.4 =
+Documentation and copy improvements.
+Recommended for all users.

 = 0.1.3 =
 Stability improvements with clearer error messages and faster page processing.
 Recommended for all users.